unimarkup/specification/Frontend_Reference.md

 **Attribute:**

+: `language` :
+:-- `text` Default = `plain`
+:
+: The name of the markup/programming language that is displayed in the verbatim body.
+: Supported languages depend on the used highlighter.
+:
+: **Note:** If `plain` is set, the highlighter may try to guess the language to highlight.

 : `highlighter` :
-:-- Only names of available highlighter are allowed.
+:-- `text` Default = `default`
 :
 : The name of the highlighter that should be used.
+: Only names of available highlighter are allowed.

 #### **Highlight**